loyjoy/academy/faq/analytics/analytics.md

-Here we can see that the process was started 6 times (number above the top circle).
-Accordingly, each of the first 3 modules was seen six times.
+Here we can see that the process was started six times (number above the top circle).
+Accordingly, each of the first three modules was seen six times.
 The proceed question is the first stop / break in the process where the chat waits for user input.
-We can see that the Questionnaire `#4` was seen 4 times.
-That means that 4 chat users have confirmed the proceed question.
+We can see that the Questionnaire `#4` was seen four times.
+That means that four chat users have confirmed the proceed question.
 Furthermore, we can see that the Goodbye `#5` was seen two times.
 That means that two times users have answered the questions in the questionnaire and proceeded to the final Goodbye step in the process.